 Sludge is the inevitable by-product generated during wastewater treatment process.
 It is usually in large volume, perishable, smelly and contains heavy metal, germs and hazardous components.
-It can seriously pollute the water body, soil, underground water and air, as well as impact the human health, if discharged to the environment without scientific treatment.
-Therefore, we must make it harmless, reduce and recycle, to avoid the secondary pollution.
+It can seriously pollute the water body and underground water, soil and air.
+It can impact the human health if discharged to the environment without proper and safe treatment.
+Therefore, we must make it harmless, reduce and recycle, to avoid secondary pollution.

-The sludge drying plant is located close to the co-generation plant, wastewater treatment plant.
-Through the synergy between the three plants, it really archives the concept of resource recycling.
+The sludge drying plant is located close to a co-generation plant, and a wastewater treatment plant.
+Together, the synergy between the three plants achieves the concept of resource recycling.

-- The cooling water used during the sludge drying process is the reclaimed water from the wastewater plant.
+• The cooling water used during the sludge drying process is reclaimed water from the wastewater plant.

-- The excess heat from the co-generation plant is supplied to the sludge plant in the form of steam to dry sludge;
+• The excess heat from the co-generation plant is supplied to the sludge plant in the form of steam to dry the sludge;

-In SIP, the dry sludge after treatment is sent to the power station, as an alternative fuel, allowing to save about 24,000 tons standard coal and lowering CO2 emissions.
+In SIP, the treated dried sludge is sent to the power station, as an alternative fuel.
+Thereby allowing savings of about 24,000 tons standard coal and lowering of CO2 emissions.
 It is estimated that 100,000 tons of sludge can generate energy equivalent to 6,000 tons of fuel oil.

 The condensate generated during the sludge drying process is sent back to the power station to be reused for the boilers, which can save around 136,000 tons desalted water per year.